 The paint was slightly chipping away in spots, enough to show the gorgeous blue paint it had originally been before the red.

-I strategically sanded it a bit more and then sealed in the chipping paint with multiple layers of Polyurethane.
+I strategically sanded it a bit more and then sealed the chipping paint with multiple layers of Polyurethane.

 You can also try using a wet distress type method.
-Although the paint is obviously very dry, older paint is easier to remove with a little water.
+Although the paint is very dry, older paint is easier to remove with a little water.

 Do not sand in between coats when applying the Polyurethane no matter what the can says!